SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 This field can store any kind of binary without length restrictions.
 This is very useful when you want to store uploaded files in your solution.

 > when uploading a ``.docx`` file (for example) to the content repository, it basically creates a new content where the binary is stored in the corresponding field of the new content item.
+This allows storing other metadata on the content besides the binary itself.

 # Attachments
-Following the reference and binary field logic, it's easy to create an attachment for a content by combining these two content relations.
+Following the reference and binary field logic, it's easy to add attachments to a content by combining these two content relations.

 (should be extended)